-In February and March 2011, the Company received a total of \$6,695,711 in grant awards from the U.S. Treasury Department (the "Treasury") under Section 1603 of the American Recovery and Reinvestment Act of 2009 (the "Act").
+From time to time, the Company applies for and receives cash grant awards from the U.S. Treasury Department (the "Treasury") under Section 1603 of the American Recovery and Reinvestment Act of 2009 (the "Act").
 The Act authorized the Treasury to make payments to eligible persons who place in service qualifying renewable energy projects.
 The grants are paid in lieu of investment tax credits.
-All of the proceeds from the grants were used and recorded as a reduction in the cost basis of the applicable project assets.
+All of the cash proceeds from the grants were used and recorded as a reduction in the cost basis of the applicable project assets.
 If the Company disposes of the property, or the property ceases to qualify as specified energy property, within five years from the date the property is placed in service, then a prorated portion of the Section 1603 payment must be repaid.

+The Company received \$6,023,767, \$6,695,711 and \$812,489 in Section 1603 grants during the years ended December 31, 2012, 2011 and 2010, respectively.

 For tax purposes, the Section 1603 payments are not included in federal and certain state taxable income and the basis of the property is reduced by 50% of the payment received.
-Deferred grant income of \$4,200,929 and \$6,024,099 in the accompanying consolidated balance sheets at December 31, 2010 and 2011, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.
+Deferred grant income of \$7,590,730 and \$6,024,099 in the accompanying consolidated balance sheets at December 31, 2012 and 2011, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.